The most advanced AUTOMATIC LICENSE

 plates a minute, more accurately than any other ALPR/ANPR system

-Decked out, futuristic police car at the Metro Area Traffic Safety Council in Oklahoma City, displays ELSAG's license plate readers (LPR) which accurately read the state's license plates despite their challenging colors and lettering.
+Decked out, futuristic police car at the Metro Area Traffic Safety Council in Oklahoma City, displays ELSAG's automatic license plate recognition technology (ALPR) which accurately read the state's license plates despite their challenging colors and lettering.

-Several local and state law enforcement agencies, aided by the MPH-900 ALPR technology, worked together to find the missing woman in Ulster County.
+Several local and state law enforcement agencies, aided by the MPH-900 Automatic License Plate Recognition (ALPR) technology, worked together to find the missing woman in Ulster County.
 She was taken to a hospital in Poughkeepsie for observation.

 The plate readers are different from red-light or speed cameras, which issue traffic tickets and are tools for deterrence and enforcement.
 The readers are an investigative tool, capturing a picture of every license plate that passes by and instantly analyzing them against a database filled with cars wanted by police.